39 Golfing Terms That Will Take Your Understanding Of The Game To The Next Level

-This device is available on Amazon for $49.97.
 If your golf pro or golfing buddies claim your grip is not the cause of your hook or slice, this device may help you fix your shot.
-It gives you a physical line to replace your imaginary line with and forces you swing on the correct path.
+It gives you a physical line to replace your imaginary line with and forces you to swing on the correct path.
 It’s budget-friendly too, so it’s worth trying it if you regularly hook or slice by accident.

 - MULTIPLE PRACTICE OPTIONS: Improve alignment, swing path, ball placement, and more